 Employee Assisted Program or EAP is a part of HR policy adopted by some companies for the welfare of their employees that helps them manage day to day as well as chronic stress.
 A recent study conducted by Optum (2016) found that 46% of the workforce in India is facing some or other form of stress.
 Eliminating the stress related to a job may not be possible however steps can be taken to manage it.

-EAP includes benefits for personal growth and a happier life wherein absence of same may lead to poor work performance and affect productivity.
+Employee Assisted Program includes benefits for personal growth and a happier life wherein absence of same may lead to poor work performance and affect productivity.

-EAP although gaining popularity but still is not a rampant practice as compared to covering an employee for physical fitness.
+Employee Assisted Program – EAP although gaining popularity but still is not a rampant practice as compared to covering an employee for physical fitness.
 Most of the organizations would focus only on Physical Health benefits.
 If they happen to fall sick, meet an injury or accident, the expenses of recovery and healing is taken care of.
 It is a great preemptive measure to express care for their employees and in the times of need would have them covered under a blanket of safety and relief.

 Why EAP or Emotional Insurance?